1937 Indian provincial elections: Aftermath

+The Congress rejected the veracity of these allegations.
+Rajendra Prasad openly challenged Jinnah to have the allegations verified by a judicial committee headed by Sir Maurice Gwyer, Chief Justice of the Federal Court.
+But the Muslim League refused to formally lodge the complaint, with Chaudhury Khaliquzzaman privately confessing that the allegations were heavily exaggerated & somewhat baseless, but it successfully created a sense of paranoia among Muslims about their future in a Hindu majority independent India.
+Nehru refused to attach any importance to either the Muslim League or its allegations & did nothing to dispel the sense of mistrust among the Muslim population.
+He did, however, launch a mass contact programme to reach the Muslims, which Jinnah exploited as a vindication of his allegations.
+The Pant administration in United Provinces was seen as attempting to undermine Muslim solidarity by escalating Sunni-Shia conflict through the Madh-i-Sahaba dispute.

-On 3 September 1939, Viceroy of India Lord Linlithgow declared India to be at war with Germany alongside Britain.
-The Congress objected strongly to the declaration of war without prior consultation with Indians.
+On 3 September 1939, Viceroy of India Lord Linlithgow declared India to be at war with Nazi Germany immediately after Britain's declaration.
+The Congress objected strongly to the declaration of war without prior consultation with Indians in the legislatures.
 The Congress Working Committee suggested that it would cooperate if a central Indian national government were formed and a commitment were made to India's independence after the war.
-The Muslim League promised its support to the British, with Jinnah calling on Muslims to help the Empire by "honourable co-operation" at the "critical and difficult juncture," while asking the Viceroy for increased protection for Muslims.
+The Muslim League promised its support to the British, with Jinnah calling on Muslims to help the Empire by "honourable co-operation" at the "critical and difficult juncture", while asking the Viceroy for increased protection for Muslims.

 The government did not come up with any satisfactory response.
 Viceroy Linlithgow could only offer to form a 'consultative committee' for advisory functions.
 Thus, Linlithgow refused the demands of the Congress.
 On 22 October 1939, all Congress ministries were called upon to tender their resignations.
 Both Viceroy Linlithgow and Muhammad Ali Jinnah were pleased with the resignations.
 On 2 December 1939, Jinnah put out an appeal, calling for Indian Muslims to celebrate 22 December 1939 as a "Day of Deliverance" from Congress: